incubateur-ademe/nosgestesclimat-site/docs/Translation.md

     1. Press `/` and paste the searched text.
     2. Choose the `In this repository` choice.
     3. Look at `code results` and click on the corresponding file name.
-2. When the file is found, you need to edit it.
+2. Once you've found the file, you need to edit it.
     1. Select the `master` branch on the button -- at the left of the file path.
-    2. Then, press `E` (or click in the pencil button) to edit the file.
+    2. Then, press `E` to edit the file -- or click in the pencil button.
     3. Click on the text, and press `Ctrl-F` to search for the specific translation.
     4. Now, you can edit the translation text.
-    5. When all you changes made, go to the bottom of the page to the `Commit changes` section.
+    5. When all changes have been made, go to the bottom of the page under the `Commit changes` section.
 Enter in the first text field:
         ```
-        fix(t9n): update translation in the <filename>.
+        fix(t9n): update translation in the <edited_filename>.
         ```
 3. Finally, select the `Create a new branch for this commit and start a pull request.` option.
 You can add more information if you want about your translation before clicking on the `Create pull request` button to open the pull request.

 Well done!
-We will look at you proposition before updating translations and integrating the changes to the project.
+We will look at your proposition before [updating the translations](#updating-the-translation) and integrating the changes to the project.

 ### Adding a new language

 To support a new language you need to modify the [`./source/locales/translations.ts`]() file, by:

-- adding a new value to `Lang` enum,
+- adding a new value to `Lang` enumeration,
 - completing all related switch statements,
 - adding corresponding import statements for FAQ, releases and UI files,
 - extending all `source/sites/publicodes/pages/*.tsx` to load translated Markdown pages,
 - updating the `availableLanguages` variable of the `./nosgestesclimat/scripts/i18n/utils.js` file,
-- runs all needed scripts as described in the [Updating the translation section](#updating-the-translations).
+- runs all needed scripts as described in the [Updating the translation section](#updating-the-translation).
-(If there is some errors during the scripts execution, you will need to add empty folders/files in the `source/locales` corresponding the abreviation added to the `availableLanguages`).
+(If there is some errors during the scripts execution, you will need to add empty folders/files in the `source/locales` corresponding the abbreviation added to the `availableLanguages`).

 ## Architecture